About the basics of voltage measurement

 In the case of AC

 One thing to keep in mind when measuring low voltage alternating current is electromagnetic induction.
 In alternating current, the direction of the current is constantly changing, so electromagnetic induction occurs around the lead wire.
-It is a good idea to reduce the input resistance of the measuring instrument or use one with two lead wires twisted.
+To mitigate this, it is advisable to reduce the input impedance of the measuring instrument or use twisted-pair lead wires.

 In low voltage measurements, even small factors that are not usually a problem can become noise and affect the measurement.
 For example, the effect of static electricity cannot be ignored.
 If there is an electric charge such as the measurer's clothing nearby, it may cause noise.